Eligibility: Incoming 7th-11th grade players and coaches

 As long as your child has a passion for the game and wants to improve, they're going to love their time at PGC.

-If your child attends the entire camp and you’re not satisfied with the basketball education they received, contact us within 3 days of the camp and we’ll give you all your money back.
+If your child attends the entire camp and you’re not satisfied with their basketball experience, contact us anytime this calendar year and we’ll give you all your money back PLUS pay for your child to attend any camp of your choice.

 What's the competition level like at each session?